 Advantages of lab-on-a-chip compared to conventional technologies

-Low cost: Microtechnologies will decrease the cost of analysis much in the way they decreased the cost of computed calculation.
-Integration will enable numerous tests to be performed on the same chip, reducing to a negligible price the cost of each individual analysis.
+Low cost: Microtechnologies will decrease the cost of analysis much like they decreased the cost of computed calculation.
+Integration will allow numerous tests to be performed on the same chip, reducing to a negligible price the cost of each individual analysis.

-High parallelization: Thanks to its capacity for integrating microchannels, lab-on-a-chip technology will enable tens or hundreds of analyses to be performed simultaneously on the same chip.
-This will enable doctors to target specific illnesses during the time of a consultation in order to prescribe more quickly and effectively the best-suited antibiotic or antiviral.
+High parallelization: Thanks to its capacity for integrating microchannels, lab-on-a-chip technology will allow tens or hundreds of analysis to be performed simultaneously on the same chip.
+This will allow doctors to target specific illnesses during the time of a consultation in order to prescribe quickly and effectively the best-suited antibiotic or antiviral.

-Ease of use and compactness: Lab-on-a-chip enables the integration of a large number of operations within a small volume.
-In the end, a chip of just a few centimeters squared coupled with a machine as small as a computer will enable analyses comparable to those done in full analytical laboratories.
+Ease of use and compactness: Lab-on-a-chip allows the integration of a large number of operations within a small volume.
+In the end, a chip of just a few centimeters square coupled with a machine as small as a computer will allow for analyses comparable to those conducted in full analytical laboratories.
 Diagnostics using lab-on-a-chip will require a lot less handling and complex operations and in most cases, they will be able to be performed on site by a nurse.